ding-lab/MIRMMR/README.md

 | `--type_measure` | class | Type of cross validation error that is used to find the optimal lambda (options: "mse", "deviance", "mae", "class", and "auc") |

 ### Predict
-The predict module predicts MSI status of new data (-f, --data_frame) based on a given prediction model.
-Identify the prediction model to use with --model (model should be saved as a unique object in an .Robj file).
+The predict module predicts MSI status of new data (`-f`, `--data_frame`) based on a given prediction model.
+Identify the prediction model to use with `--model` (model should be saved as a unique object in an .Robj file).

 ```
 Rscript murmur.R -m predict -f data.frame -c first.data.column -o output.prefix -d output.directory